joshmcarthur/clippy/README.md

 to store your OpenAI key within the repository encrypted, or inject or otherwise provide the API key using an environment variable.

+The only required permissions the API key requires is 'write' access to 'Model capabilities', allowing access to Whisper transcription and ChatGPT chat completion (for transcription processing).

 #### PostgreSQL

 At this stage, the application requires a recent version of PostgreSQL for: